m-w-kozlowski/m-w-kozlowski/README.md

 Hi, my name is Michał Kozłowski.
 I'm a CS student of WUST in Poland.

-Currently I'm trying to advance my C language skills and machine learning knowledge.
+I'm mainly focusing on learning and understanding variety of different algorithms with C and C++

 Contant:
 michal.w.kozlowski@gmail.com